bsaldivaremc2/sarscov2_rm_prediction/README.md

 -prediction_type="mutation"
 ```

 If you are using this material please cite the work as:

+Additional technical aspects not described in the manuscript and source codes will be provided under request.